dmdequin/sentiment_analysis/README.md

 ## Authors

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
+See also the list of [contributors](https://github.itu.dk/ddeq/2yp_sentiment_analysis/contributors) who participated in this project.

-## License

-This project is licensed under no such License - see the [LICENSE.md](LICENSE.md) file for details if we make one.

 ## Acknowledgments